 Services: Technical Assistance, Monitoring, Evaluation, and Research, Program Development, Training, Capacity Development

-Technical Expertise: Universal Health Coverage, HIV , Human Resources Management, Maternal Health, Research, Monitoring, and Evaluation, Youth & Adolescent Health/OVC
+Technical Expertise: Health Systems Strengthening, HIV , Human Resources Management, Maternal Health, Research, Monitoring, and Evaluation, Youth & Adolescent Health/OVC

 Approximately 250,000 children are living with HIV in Tanzania and 1.3 million children have been orphaned by AIDS.
 AIDS is a leading cause of death among young people, particularly adolescent girls and young women (AGYW).
 A lack of human resources in the health and social welfare sectors has made it difficult to provide adequate services to people affected by the epidemic; Tanzania has only 44% of the required human resources for health.